ibm-cloud-docs/openwhisk/bluemix_cli.md

 That is the jist of the `bx wsk service bind` command.
 The normal debug flags are supported, and print out response headers from calls.

-### How to unbind an action from a service
+### How to unbind a service from an action
 {: #cli_unbind}

-Unbind an action from a service by using the `bx wsk service unbind`.
+Unbind a service from an action by using the `bx wsk service unbind`.
 The `service unbind` command removes bindings created by the `service bind` action.

 Usage syntax:
 ```
-bx wsk service unbind SERVICE_TYPE ACTION_NAME
+bx wsk service unbind SERVICE_NAME ACTION_NAME
 ```
 {: pre}

 The `service` action does not support any custom flags, but does support the usual debug, and verbose flags.
-The action looks for the `__bx-creds` bound parameter, and removes the reference to the service type listed.
-If that service type is the only one listed, the action completely removes the `__bx-creds` parameter.
-If more than one service is bound to the action, the `__bx-creds` parameter remains with whatever services are still bound.
+The action looks for the `__bx_creds` bound parameter, and removes the reference to the service type listed.
+If that service type is the only one listed, the action nulls out the `__bx_creds` parameter's value.
+If more than one service is bound to the action, the `__bx_creds` parameter remains with whatever services are still bound.

 You can only bind one service of each type to an action.
 Binding multiple services of the same type within a single action is not supported.
 {: tip}
--->

 ## Configure the {{site.data.keyword.openwhisk_short}} CLI to use an HTTPS proxy
 {: #cli_https_proxy}